dynatrace-oss/dynatrace-gcp-monitor/MIGRATION-V1.md

 New installation o 1.0.x version will add new dashboards and alerts.

 ## List of incompatible changes
 Following GCP metrics dimension names has changed in 1.0.x.

-If you created own dashboards or alerts based on GCP metrics you need to update them.
+:warning:If you created own dashboards or alerts or Management Zones based on GCP metrics you need to update them.

 | Old dimension name | New dimension name |
 | ------------- |------------- |